What are the most effective talent management best practices for driving employee engagement?

 - Physical Wellness Initiatives: Facilitate ergonomic workspaces, health insurance, fitness programs, and wellness challenges to strengthen both morale and productivity.

-The Role of Managers and Leadership
+The Role of Managers in Daily Engagement

 While HR provides tools and frameworks, it’s managers who have the greatest daily impact on engagement.
 Research shows that 70% of the variance in team-level engagement is due to the manager’s behavior and practices.